History of Education in Sacramento County

 The Sacramento County Office of Education (SCOE) published Sacramento County Superintendents of Schools: 150 Years of Leadership in 2003 to share nuggets of historical gold about the early days of public schooling in Sacramento County.

 The 36-page softbound book is one in a series presented by the California Retired Teachers Association (CRTA), State Capital Division #5, covering Sacramento area educators and school history.
-It is the result of several years of work by members of the chapter's history committee.
-Under the leadership of past chairman J. Martin "Mike" Weber, committee members researched and synopsized the lives of the 19 county superintendents who served from 1853 to 2003.
-Staff of the Sacramento County Office of Education edited, designed, and printed the book.
+It is the result of several years of work by members of the chapter’s history committee.
+Under the leadership of past chairman J. Martin “Mike” Weber (a retired SCOE science consultant and a prominent member of the education community), committee members researched and synopsized the lives of the 19 county superintendents who served from 1853 to 2003.
+Sacramento County Office of Education staff edited, designed, and printed the book.

 The publication covers a span of 150 years commencing with Sacramento’s first county superintendent of schools.
 It was planned in 2003 as a sesquicentennial tribute to the county’s education leaders.